yasith46/yasith46/README.md

 - 💞️ I’m looking to collaborate on Hardware Designs, Embedded Systems and IoT related projects
 - 📫 How to reach me: Shoot me an email at yasithudana3@gmail.com or send me a Twitter DM at [@heyimyudi](https://twitter.com/heyimyudi)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: My laptop is dusty, you might wonder if I live in Sahara but no they'd have a cleaner one
+- ⚡ Fun fact: You can bribe me with a bag of Guava anytime anywhere 🍈

 <!---
 yasith46/yasith46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.